Motorcycle Accidents Can Cost Thousands.

-I have recently started shopping for a vintage enduro to serve as my next project after completing my Harley-Davidson Shovelhead named “Cal.”
+I have recently started shopping for a vintage enduro to serve as my next project after completing my 1972 Harley-Davidson Shovelhead named “Cal.”
+(Read more about naming your motorcycle).
 I am definitely zeroing in on the earliest history of the dual-sport and noting that many of the earliest bikes were generally two-stroke vs. four-stroke motorcycles.
 Additionally, they were generally street models retrofitted for off-road use.

 Thinking about the line between two-stroke vs. four-stroke motorcycles, I wanted to make sure readers out there understand the difference.
 Eventually HappyWrench is going to be an encyclopedia of motorcycle knowledge – until then, I just need to cover one topic at a time. 🙂